Nina just completed walking more than 240 miles, tracing the Mokelumne River from her house to where her drinking water comes from.

-She needs your support to make an educational film about her journey to bring into East Bay schools and educate the next generation about where their water comes from.
+She needs your support to make an educational film and curriculum about her journey to bring into schools.

 Do you know where your water comes from?